-CANTV launches IPTV service; CANTV’s Wi-Fi program connected 3,000 public spaces by November 2015; Vivo Play launches in Venezuela; AT&T acquires DirecTV’s US and Latin American operations; DTT reaches 60% population coverage; National Fibre-Optic Backbone project deployment is 70% complete; DTTV subscriber base reaches 850,000 at y end-2015; report includes the regulator’s market data to September 2015, recent market developments.
+CANTV launches IPTV service; CANTV’s Wi-Fi program connected 3,000 public spaces by November 2015; Vivo Play launches in Venezuela; AT&T acquires DirecTV’s US and Latin American operations; DTT reaches 60% population coverage; National Fibre-Optic Backbone project deployment is 70% complete; DTTV subscriber base reaches 850,000 by end-2015; report includes the regulator’s market data to December 2015, operator data to Q3 2016, recent market developments.

 CANTV, Inter, NetUno, SuperCable, MovilMax, Movistar, DirecTV.

 I have both worked with Paul and valued his opinion on many occasions.
 Following, his many comments on the telecommunications industry has been rewarding and insightful.
 His reports have always been of value and help guide us through the maze of jargon, politics and defined the real road map of this complex industry.

 David Hayes, Country Manager - Australia at Bulletin Wireless